Market

 Management, pursuant to the provisions of the Act and Listing Regulations.

-commitment of fostering a culture of leadership with trust.
-The Remuneration Policy of the Company is aligned
+of fostering a culture of leadership with trust.
+The Remuneration Policy of the Company is aligned to this philosophy.

 (ii) Relationship of remuneration to performance is clear and meets appropriate performance benchmarks; and